danielmberry/fortune-100-company-press-release-language-analysis/readme.md

 Since the start of the pandemic, companies have had to continue to find ways to communicate their actions with stakeholders during a time when many were unable to connect with them in person.

 This project seeks to determine if press release language before and after the start of the pandemic has changed.
-In order to determine whether or not there is a difference in how companies speak in press releases since the start of the pandemic, this project leverages Natural Language Processing (NLP) and several binary classification models to predict which time period a press release was published.
+In order to determine whether or not there is a difference in how companies speak in press releases since the start of the pandemic, this project leverages Natural Language Processing (NLP) and binary classification models to predict which time period a press release was published.

 For the purposes of this project, all press releases published before January 2020 will be categorized as `before`, while all press releases published starting January 1, 2020 until present day will be categorized as `after`.
-I chose January 2020 as the start date of the pandemic because, although lockdowns in the U.S. did not start until March, companies were beginning to have supply chain issues as lockdowns in China caused significant manufacturing delays.
+I chose January 2020 as the start date of the pandemic because, although lockdowns in the U.S. did not start until March, companies started to experience issues in their supply chains as lockdowns in China caused significant manufacturing delays.

-My baseline is 0.539092.
+For this project, my baseline was 0.539092, close to an even split across the two categories.
 Across all of the models I tested, they all performed better than the baseline, with the KNearest Neighbors (KNN) models performing the best.

-* KNN with n_neighbors=5 scored the best, with 0.782169 on the training data and 0.712846 on the test data.
+* KNN with n_neighbors=5 scored the best, with a score of 0.782169 on the training data and a score of 0.712846 on the test data.
-* KNN with n_neighbors=3 scored higher on the training data with a score of 0.831791, but scores lower on the test data, with a score of 0.707808.
+* KNN with n_neighbors=3 scored higher on the training data with a score of 0.831791, but scored lower on the test data, with a score of 0.707808.

 ## Problem Statement
 Use NLP and binary classification models to determine whether or not the top five Fortune 100 companies have been changed how they communicate through press releases.